CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

     > **Tip**: In this example, the error details are just printed in the query message output.
 In a production solution, you might write the error details to a log table to assist in troubleshooting.

-## Throw the error to the client application
+## Task 4: Throw the error to the client application

 So far, you've used a TRY/CATCH block to handle an error gracefully.
 The client application that calls the stored procedure does not encounter an exception.
 In multi-tier application designs, a common practice is to handle exceptions in the data tier to log details for troubleshooting purposes and ensure the integrity of the database, but then propagate the error to the calling application tier, which includes its own exception handling logic.